Explore our newest colors - free samples available

 These sleek and attractive range hoods add an integrated and modern look to your kitchen.
 They work horizontally and typically employ ductless or converted venting systems.

-They offer easy integration and minimalistic interruption to kitchen decor and are a great option for low-ceiling kitchens, especially those with space constraints.
+They offer easy integration and minimalistic interruption to kitchen decor and are an excellent option for low-ceiling kitchens, especially those with space constraints.

-Custom range hoods are for individuals who prefer stunning, well-crafted custom-built hoods with excellent ventilation power.
+Custom range hoods are for those who prefer stunning, well-crafted, custom-built hoods with excellent ventilation power.
 They come in various sizes, forms, and finishes and are fashioned from marble, stainless steel, and ceramics.
 Depending on the custom range hood, they can be ducted, ductless, or conventional.

 They are traditional range hood systems and often have large hoods with range hood inserts that can rapidly carry large volumes of air.
 They have features like multi-control, additional lighting, and noise dampers.

-These are ventilation systems for folks who desire elegant operational devices that enhance or blend in with their kitchen decor.
+These are ventilation systems for those who desire elegant operational devices that enhance or blend in with their kitchen decor.
 They provide endless style, color, and art design choices and are often classified as the best range hood money can buy.
+Some of the best custom range hoods in different styles and colors are available at Modern Copper.

-To accurately select a range hood for your kitchen that will check the functionality box and fit nicely within your kitchen, these are the factors you have to consider.
+To accurately select a range hood for your kitchen that will check the functionality box and fit nicely within your decor, consider these factors:

 Size and space are essential when selecting a range hood for your kitchen.
-The size should correspond to the available space in your kitchen, and the vent hood must also cover the width of the cooktop or range to which it is expected to clear.
+The size should correspond to the available space in your kitchen, and the vent hood must also cover the width of the cooktop or is expected to clear.
 A well-fitted range hood will provide optimal ventilation in the kitchen.

 The venting strength or the airflow capacity of a range hood is the measure of air it can extract in a minute.
 This is measured in cubic feet per minute (CFM) and largely depends on the power and speed settings of the range hood's suction fan.
 The industry standard is 100 CFM of suctioned air for every 12 inches of the expected cooking area.

-The venting systems that remove suctioned air and odor from your kitchen or recycle them are also important factors when choosing a range hood system.
+When choosing a range hood system, the venting systems that remove suctioned air and odor from your kitchen or recycle them are also essential.
 Your range hood must have a properly installed venting system to perform at its best.
-Be it ducted, ductless, or conventional, the venting system should match the range hood in functionality and power.
+Whether ducted, ductless, or conventional, the venting system should match the range hood's functionality and power.

 Price is essential, and you should examine the cost of any range hood you want to install before selecting.
 Before getting a range hood for your kitchen, examine the cost of acquisition, materials, installation, and maintenance.